Tahmid-Sifat/project-tick-tracker-UK/README.md

 - A **prevention tips** section
 - A clean card layout for clarity and accessibility

-In a real project, this section would be backed by a richer dataset and more detailed species profiles.
+In a real product, this section would be backed by a richer dataset and more detailed species profiles.

 ---